Best Habit Tracker Apps for Android (2026)

 Habitify is the cross platform pick, syncing seamlessly across your Android phone, web, and other devices.
 The interface is calm and data-rich, with detailed time-of-day logging and streak analytics that satisfy the spreadsheet lovers among us.
 We appreciated how distraction-free it stays.
 The free plan limits active habits, while the premium tier opens it all up.
 Great if you switch between devices and want your habits waiting everywhere.

-Grow blends habit tracking with journaling, mood logging, and guided routines under a soothing, plant-themed design.
-As you stay consistent, your virtual garden flourishes, which gives a satisfying visual payoff.
-We found it a good middle ground between strict trackers and pure wellness apps.
+Habits by Grow wraps habit tracking in a soothing, plant-themed design.
+As you stay consistent, a virtual tree gradually grows with each day you meet your goal, which gives a satisfying visual payoff.
+Adding a habit takes only a few seconds, so it stays easy to keep up.
+We found it a good middle ground between strict trackers and gentler wellness apps.
 The basics are free, with a subscription for premium content.
-A nice fit if you want reflection alongside streaks, like a good journal app.
+A nice fit if you want a calm, visual nudge alongside your streaks.

 11. Way of Life